 Examine Your Heart

-Even before you look in the mirror to see if what you are wearing is appropriate, you need to look into your own heart.
+Because modesty is not only about what you wear, before you look in the mirror to see if what you are wearing is appropriate, you must look into your own heart and see what your attitude is like.
 Pray like David did, “Search me and know me, and see if there be any wicked way in me and lead me in the way everlasting.”
-Psalm 139:23-24.
+That’s Psalm 139, verses 23-24.

-To be frank, there’s really no point in looking at a list of rules or even suggestions for modesty before examining your own heart on the subject.
-The rules and lists will not help you unless your heart is in the right place before the Lord, that’s truly what matters.
+To be frank, there’s really no point in looking at a list of rules or suggestions for modest dressing before examining your own heart on the subject.
+The rules and lists will not help you unless your attitude is right place before the Lord, that’s truly what matters.

 Ask the Lord to search your heart, but also ask Him to show your motives for what you wear.
 Here are some questions to get you started.